Does a sudden weather change cause colic?

-At any rate, just keep paying attention and being smart about monitoring your horse’s vital signs and water intake.
-If you would like to learn more about colic and what to tell your vet, read this gem!
+At any rate, keep paying attention and being smart about monitoring your horse’s vital signs and water intake.
+If you want to learn more about colic and what to tell your vet, read this gem!

 Go shopping here for your horse supplies.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!